 4.1.4.
 After activating the LFM-X Mode the meter cannot be moved, bumped, or touched for twelve hours, as the magnetic sensors are sensitive to the slightest touch.

 4.1.5.
 After twelve hours, the average and highest recorded A/C 50/60Hz RMS magnetic field values from the power grid will be displayed.
 If no lights are displayed, no values were recorded, which means no magnetic fields were detected above 0.2 milliGauss (20nT) which is Building Biology’s recommended sleeping area limit.
+You have up to 24 hours of battery life on LFM-X Mode, so will need to check the results before the meter battery goes flat.

 4.2.
 Placement & Position